-Another issue arises when SIMS signals are registered by Secondary Electron Multiplier (SEM) detectors.
-These record ion beams as discrete counts, i.e. as integers, which are incompatible with the logratio transformation.
-For example, it is not uncommon for SEM detectors to register zero counts for low intensity ion beams such as 204Pb.
-These zero counts blow up the logratio transformation, because $\ln(0) = -\infty$.
+SIMS instruments can contain both Faraday and Secondary Electron Multiplier (SEM) detectors.
+Faraday detectors record ion beams as electrical voltages, i.e. as decimal numbers that can either be positive or negative.
+In contrast, SEM signals are registered as discrete counts, i.e. as integers.
+Unfortunately such count data are incompatible with the logratio transformation.
+For example, it is not uncommon for SEM detectors to register zero counts for low intensity ion beams such as the blank and 204Pb.
+These zero counts blow up the logratio transformation, because log(0)=-∞.

-This and other issues are diagnostic of a fundamental difference between compositional data and counting data that has been previously recognised and solved in fission track dating (Galbraith, 2005) and in sedimentary petrography (Vermeesch, 2018b).
-The same solutions can be applied to mass spectrometric count data in general, and to U-Pb geochronology in particular (Section 7).
+This and other issues are diagnostic of a fundamental difference between compositional data and counting data that has been previously recognised and solved in fission track dating (Galbraith, 2005) and in sedimentary point counting (Vermeesch,

+180 2018b).
+The same solutions can be applied to mass spectrometric count data in general, and to U-Pb geochronology in particular (Section 8).

-190 7 Dealing with count data
+8 Dealing with count data

 Standard data reduction procedures for geochronology assume normally distributed residuals.
 In compositional data analysis, these are replaced by logistic normal distributions.
-However, neither the normal nor the logistic normal distribution are perfectly suited to dealing with discrete count data.
-The multinomial distribution is a simple alternative that seems more appropriate for the task at hand.
+However, neither the normal nor the logistic normal distribution are perfectly suited for dealing with discrete count data.
+The multinomial distribution is a simple alternative that seems better suited for the task at hand.
 Before we proceed, let us define the following variables:

-195 - φ_x and φ_b : the normalised true ion beam intensities (in counts per second) of mass x (from a set of monitored masses x) and the normalised background signal, respectively, so that
+- φ_x and φ_b : the normalised true ion beam intensities (in counts per second) of mass x (from a set of monitored masses X) and the normalised background signal, respectively, so that

-$$\phi_b + \sum{x \in \mathbf{x}} \phi_x = 1 \tag{7}$$
+$$\phi_b + \sum{x \in X} \phi_x = 1 \tag{7}$$